Abdul Jabbar (footballer)

 Abdul Jabbar (1945 – 25 March 2014), was a Pakistani professional footballer who played as a forward.
 Jabbar played as an inside left forward.
-He represented the Pakistan national football team from 1967 to 1969, and is one of the first and few Pakistani footballers to play professional football abroad, joining a club in Turkey.
+He represented the Pakistan national football team from 1967 to 1969, and is one of the first and few Pakistani footballers to play professional football abroad, joining Mersin İdman Yurdu in 1968.

 Early life

 Jabbar was born in 1945 in Shah Baig Line, in the Lyari locality of Karachi.

 Club career

+Early career

-Jabbar started playing football from childhood, and started his senior club career with Bijli Sports Club at the regional Karachi First Division League in 1962.
-He also represented the Karachi division team at the National Football Championship.
+Jabbar started playing football from childhood, and began his senior club career with Bijli Sports Club at the regional Karachi First Division League in 1962.
+He also represented the Karachi Division team at the National Football Championship.

+Dhaka League

-Jabbar moved to East Pakistan based departmental side PWD Sports Club in 1964, and moved to Victoria SC the next year.
+In 1964, Jabbar moved to East Pakistan based departmental side PWD Sports Club, and then moved to Victoria the following year.
 He later represented EPIDC and Dhaka Mohammedan.
+During his stay in the Dhaka League, he also represented Dacca Division at the National Football Championship.

+Turkish league

-After making a good impression with the national team in a match against Turkey at the 1967 RCD Cup, on 6 April 1968, Jabbar along with his national teammate and fellow Lyari player Maula Bakhsh signed for Turkish First Football League club Mersin İdman Yurdu.
-Both stayed at the club for six months.
+Following the match against Turkey at the 1967 RCD Cup, Jabbar was approached by Turkish Top-flight team, Mersin İdman Yurdu.
+On 6 April 1968, Jabbar along with his national teammate and fellow Lyari player Maula Bakhsh signed for Turkish First Football League club Mersin İdman Yurdu.
+Both players stayed at the club for six months.
 Jabbar made two appearances with the team against Ankara Demirspor and Hacettepe during the 1967–68 Turkish First Football League.
+Jabbar and Bakhsh then returned to Pakistan, where they rejoined Mohammedan Sporting, and helped them win the 1968 Aga Khan Gold Cup, with both players finding the net in the 5–0 victory over Ceylon Colts in the final.